-Our interventional radiologists (IR) utilize minimally invasive techniques in conjunction with ultrasounds and fluoroscopies to locate the uterine fibroids.
-Once located, the IR doctors can use the body’s natural pathways, the arteries, to treat the fibroids with non-surgical procedures like Uterine Fibroid Embolization (UFE).
+Once located, the IR doctors can use the body’s natural pathways, the arteries, to treat the fibroids with a nonsurgical procedure called Uterine Fibroid Embolization (UFE).

 Fluoroscopy can be used before and during the Uterine Fibroid Embolization procedure.
 During the scan, the patient lies on an open examination table with the fluoroscopy positioned next to the table.
 The arm is then moved above the body.
 Unlike MRIs and CAT scans, your body is not encompassed and you do not feel enclosed.

-An ultrasound scan uses high-frequency sound waves to create images of the inside of the body.
-Ultrasounds are typically used in diagnosing a pregnancy, because no radiation is used.
-Ultrasound scans are a safe way to diagnose fibroids, because they use sound waves or echoes to make an image.
+An ultrasound scan uses high-frequency sound waves to create images of the inside of the body, also known as fibroid mapping.
+Ultrasounds are typically used in diagnosing a pregnancy because no radiation is used.
+Ultrasound scans are a safe way to diagnose fibroids because they use sound waves or echoes to make an image.
 The sonographer applies a small amount of gel which acts as a conductive medium.
 Then, they use a hand-held device, also known as a transducer, which is placed on the patient’s skin.
 When the transducer is rubbed across the skin, an image is produced, which enables the sonographer or interventional radiologist to take pictures of the inside of the uterus.

 An ultrasound’s sound waves easily travel throughout soft tissue and fluids.
 Ultrasounds can detect abnormal objects or tumors when the sound waves bounce off these denser surfaces.
 When a sound wave echos off a uterine fibroid, a darker picture is produced and you can view them on the screen.
 Sonographers perform ultrasound scans, which are then interpreted by an interventional radiologist which will determine the next steps and if treatment is needed.